orospakr/stream-pump/README.md

 The "push" type makes a push endpoint available at `/streams/$pathname_push`.
-Push a video stream to it with Microsoft Expression Encoder 4 (the old Windows Media Encoder 9 will probably also work).
+Push a video stream to it with Microsoft Expression Encoder 4, or another product that integrates the Microsoft media stack (the old Windows Media Encoder 9 doesn't appear to work, and it sucks anyway).
+I've tried pushing to it from a NewTek TriCaster, which worked great.

 The "pull" type will attempt to connect to an MMSH stream server at the place you provide (which could in fact be another Stream Pump),